 1. Throw him a party!
 Balloons, cake, the works!
 If your elf is anything like ours, he brings magic and Christmas spirit with him every year.
 It’s a sad time when he leaves!
 Turn your tears into smiles with a party!

 2. Write a nice letter.
 Have your little one thank the elf for coming to visit and recap his favorite days between Thanksgiving and Christmas.

 3. Have your elf do something super silly on his last night.
+Or maybe something a little naughty.
 Wrap the Christmas tree?
 Or maybe the front door?
 Toilet paper the bathroom, or your child’s room?
 Save the best for last!

 4. Have your Elf on the Shelf leave your family a goodbye letter.
 Thank your kids for not touching him and remind them to behave for the rest of the year–not only at Christmastime.

 5. Leave elf footprints.
 Get out your flour or glitter and make little elf prints out the front door (or near the chimney if you have one).

 It’s fun for your kids to see something magical before your elf leaves on Christmas day, instead of just waking up and seeing that he’s gone!

 How have you said goodbye to your elf on the shelf?